 Once you associate your other email addresses with the one Google Calendar account, you can respond to any invitations sent to those alternate email addresses.

 Be aware though that your RSVPs will display as coming from the email address that owns the Google Calendar, not the email address which was originally invited to the event.
 If that particular email address is not very professional (perhaps it is a personal email address) then you may wish to look at linking one of your business email addresses to a Google Account and associating your other addresses with that account instead.

 If you’d like some help implementing what I’ve talked about today, I have a consulting practice that helps small business owners work through these techy online issues.
-I’m currently offering a reduced rate of $125.00 an hour and am booking clients through to October of this year.
+Why not get in touch to discuss your needs?

 (Image via Gratisography)